Manual Index

 If an intern or supervisee has their own clients for whom they do their own billing, they will need to have their own separate Subscriber account.
 However, if the intern's clients actually belong to the supervisor and the supervisor does the billing, the intern may be able to sign up as a User of that Subscriber and thus have a free account.
 In both cases, the supervisor can be given full access to the supervisee's account, to enable them to sign off on notes or anything else they may need to do in the supervisee's account.

-When making the decision about how to designate supervisees, notice that client records cannot be transferred from one account to another.
-For this reason, in situations where an intern may start out working under their supervisor but eventually want to move to their own account, they may want to set up a Subscriber account from the outset.
+When making the decision about how to designate supervisees, notice that in GOI accounts, client records cannot be transferred from one account to another.
+(This will be a feature in our new Group/Clinic accounts.)
+For this reason, in situations where an intern in a GOI account may start out working under their supervisor but eventually want to move to their own account, they may want to set up a Subscriber account from the outset.
 Otherwise, they will have to create all new records for their clients when they move from being a User on their supervisor's account to having their own account.
 Their old client records will not be able to be transferred to their new account.

 Let's Get Started